Reducing our footprint one step at a time

 We’re concerned about using sustainable technology.
 So as a company, we are committed to deliver eco-friendly brands that consumers can enjoy responsibly.
 We know how crucial it is, and we’re committed to doing our bit.

-During Earth Week in 2018, we released new environmental sustainability goals called Ambition 2030.
-These broad-reaching goals have a common aim: to enable and inspire positive impact on the environment and society while creating value for the Company and consumers.
+During Earth Week in 2018, we released new sustainability goals called Ambition 2030.
+These broad-reaching goals have one purpose in mind: to enable and inspire positive impact on our environment and society while creating value for us as a company and you as a consumer.

-In an attempt to address two of the world’s most pressing environmental challenges—finite resources and growing consumption—we’ve developed pillars to focus on four specific areas:
+In an effort to address two of the world’s most pressing environmental challenges—finite resources and growing consumption—we’ve focused our ambitious goals in these specific areas.

 Enable responsible consumption, packaging, ingredients, and safety